plugcommunity/documentation/api/events/backend_events/README.md

 This is especially needed for messaging and other events that should be executed with as little time difference as possible.

-### Tips and tricks

-One thing to mention is that you can only send a limited amount of request in a certain timespan, if you overdo it for a longer amount of time you'll be banned.
-This can certainly happen when you decide to to delete a bunch of chat messages without artifically slowing the amount of requests down.

 ### List of endpoints

 | Event Name                | Link                                                                                          |